Lessons in Hebrews

 v2 Jesus is heir of all things, by whom also he made the worlds (John 1:3, Rev 10:6)

-v3 Who being the brightness of his glory, and the express image of his person, and upholding all things by the word of his power, when he had by himself purged our sins, sat down on the right hand of the Majesty on high
+v3 Who [Jesus] being the brightness of his [God's] glory, and the express image of his [God's] person [one, not three], and upholding all things by the word of his [God's] power, when he [Jesus] had by himself purged our sins, sat down on the right hand of [power] [as] the Majesty on high [the Almighty God].

 Chapter 2: